judering/judering.github.io/index.md

 ## NOVEMBER 2018
 Performing with Clang Sayne in Brussels and Cologne (more details to follow).
 22nd and 23rd November.

-Performing as part of Silver Kites at a Note Productions gig in Fumbally Stables (more details to be confirmed) November 1st
+Performing with Silver Kites in collaboration with cellist Erik Friedlander as part of his DUO series (Note Productions) gigs in Fumbally Stables November 1st. http://www.note.ie/htm/series/2018/erik-friedlander-nov-1st.htm

 I'll be doing a live set at Phonica, Smock Alley Theatre, November 12th.